-P&I business review – eXchanger – the next piece of the puzzle
+P&I business review –eXchanger – adding pieces to the puzzle

 Sami Koponen, Vice President: Process & Industry, discusses the exchange of 3D models between different design and review applications

 Posted on February 08, 2021

 When you see the word ‘eXchanger,’ do you picture a heat exchanger?
 Or does it remind you of currency exchange rates?

 Well, I’m not talking about either.
 I am using the word eXchanger the CADMATIC way, meaning a solution to exchange 3D models between different design and review applications.

 Here at CADMATIC, we have an extensive eXchanger product family as part of our interoperability offering, and we are about to add some new features that will enable interesting use cases of which you can read about later on in this article.